 How Do Verifiable Digital Credentials Work to Prevent Fraud?

 What makes verifiable digital credentials fraud-proof is that issuers digitally sign the credentials with their unique ID that can be checked instantly by any verifier.
 Dock uses advanced cryptography to make the digital credentials and IDs tamper-resistant.
 This makes it very difficult for bad actors to duplicate or manipulate the information to create fraudulent credentials.
 Cryptography is an area of computer science that focuses on transforming data so that it can’t be accessed by unauthorized users and is used to protect digital data.

 A verifier, like an employer, only trusts the credentials that are issued from the unique digital IDs of specific issuers like accredited colleges and universities.
-If, for example, a job applicant tried to make a fake certificate with the name of one of those universities, the employer would immediately know that the certificate is forged because if they scanned the credential’s QR code, it would show up as an invalid document.
-The verifier app would know that the certificate is fake since the credential does not contain the unique ID of the issuing university.
+If, for example, a job applicant tried to make a fake certificate with the name of one of those universities, the employer would immediately know that the certificate is forged because Dock's tools would only accept valid credentials since the verification feature in the wallet since the credential does not contain the unique ID of the issuing university.

 Benefits of Digital Credentials for Organizations

 As we mentioned, traditional verification processes take a lot of time and resources to check if someone’s credentials are authentic.
 One area where long verification processes cause huge problems is when nurses wait at least three months to get their licenses.
 Many often wait more than six months.
 These verification obstacles prevent nurses from entering the workforce to fill staffing shortages in many hospitals.